crimx/retux/packages/retux/README.md

 ```

 ActionCatalog defines all the actions of a module.
 Since it is a basic object type, it can be split and merged which offers great flexibility.

+ActionCatalog is the core of Retux.
+All other facilities are built surrounding ActionCatalog.

 ### ActionType